THE FLOORTIME CENTER STORY

 We follow the very strict guidelines that Stanley Greenspan MD trained us with, and also outlined in his many books, radio shows, and conferences.
-All of our staff receive intensive onsite training in The Greenspan Floortime Approach.
+All of our staff received intensive onsite training in The Greenspan Floortime Approach.

 in the Journal of Developmental and Learning Disorders, 2002.
-He also worked with many of Dr. Greenspan’s colleagues, specifically in the areas of visual spatial, motor, and social skills, as well as Interactive Metronome training.
+He also worked with many of Dr. Greenspan’s colleagues, specifically in the areas of visual-spatial, motor, and social skills, as well as Interactive Metronome training.

 Tim has worked with many families and children with a wide range of developmental and learning challenges using the Floortime approach.
 He continues to travel domestically and internationally hosting trainings and presenting at conferences on a wide variety of topics affecting families with children with special needs.
 Tim has a passion for the Floortime model and enjoys seeing the growth the children and parents make using this wonderful approach.